Yif1999/metal-lsp/README.md

 ### LSP not starting

-1. Verify the binary path in your Neovim config is correct
+1. Verify the binary path in your editor's LSP configuration is correct
 2. Check that the binary is executable: `chmod +x /path/to/metal-lsp`
 3. Run the binary manually to check for errors: `metal-lsp --verbose`